KarthikL1729/UG1-Term-3/PRP2021/notes.md

   - If $E \isin F$, then $E'\isin F$ as well.
   - If $E_1, E_2.... \isin F$(infinite collection of events), then $\cup_{i = 1}^{\infty} E_i \isin F$.

+  We cannot afford to take F as the power set of the sample space when the sample space is uncountably infinite.
   $F = \{\phi, S\}$ is the smallest possible event space.
   - If $E_1 \isin F$ and $E_2 \isin F$, then $E_1 \cap E_2 \isin F$.
   **Proof :**